junxit/us-congress-bills-117/bill.md

     > - **(f)** *Definitions* In this section:
     >   - **(1)** *Minority-serving institution* The term minority-serving institution includes the entities described in any of paragraphs (1) through (7) of section 371(a) of the Higher Education Act of 1965 (20 U.S.C.
 1067q(a)).
     >   - **(2)** *Historically Black College and Universities* The term Historically Black Colleges and Universities has the meaning given in “part B institution” in section 322 of the Higher Education Act of 1965 (20 U.S.C.
 1061).
-    >   - **(3)** *STEM* The term STEM has the meaning given the term in the STEM Education Act of 2015 (42 U.S.C.
-1861 et seq.).
+    >   - **(3)** *STEM* The term STEM means the field or disciplines listed in section 2 of the STEM Education Act of 2015 (42 U.S.C.
+6621 note).
     >   - **(4)** *Tribal colleges and universities* The term Tribal College or University has the meaning given in section 316 of the Higher Education Act of 1965 (20 U.S.C.
 1059c).

-  - **(2)** Clerical amendment.—The table of contents in section 2(b) of the National Defense Authorization Act for Fiscal Year 1991 is amended by inserting after the item relating to section 3167 the following:
+  - **(2)** *Clerical amendment* The table of contents in section 2(b) of the National Defense Authorization Act for Fiscal Year 1991 is amended by inserting after the item relating to section 3167 the following:

 ## § 13.
 High intensity laser research initiative; Office of Science Emerging Infectious Disease Computing Research Initiative; helium conservation program; authorization of appropriations